Updated and refreshed on 7/29/25.

-But whether you’re familiar with only one of these pillars of data security or all of them, it’s important to explore their similarities, differences, and how they converge.
+Whether you’re familiar with only one of these pillars of data security or all of them, it’s important to explore their similarities, differences, and how they converge.
+And with the rise of GenAI, the stakes are even higher.

 Data Security Posture Management (DSPM)

 DSPM focuses on assessing and managing the security posture of an organization’s data.
 It’s about understanding where sensitive data resides, who has access to it, and ensuring it’s used appropriately.
-The integration of AI and Machine Learning in DSPM has revolutionized its capabilities, offering predictive analytics and enhanced data security strategies.
+The integration of AI and Machine Learning in DSPM has levelled up its capabilities, providing predictive analytics and much-improved data security strategies.

 Data Loss Prevention (DLP)